Abi-4003/employee-management-sql/readme.md

 # Employee Management System (SQL Project)

 ## 📌 Description
-This project demonstrates a basic Employee Management Database built using Oracle SQL.
+This project demonstrates an Employee Management Database built using Oracle SQL.
+It manages employee and department data using relational database concepts.

 ## 🛠 Technologies Used
 - Oracle SQL